ATOung/file-downloader/README.md

 - Pause (CTRL-C for pause)
 - Grab direct download link with -d argument
 - Can select singlethreaded or multithreaded (default: multithreaded)

+### Known Issues
+- Return KeyError when content-length can't be retrieved.

 > Please report if there is a bug on this script